bLopata/js-oop/README.md

 Variables declared within a function can be made private by using `let` or `const` in place of `this`.
 The scope of these local variables only exists within the function and cannot be accessed outside of the function.

 Abstraction can be acheived by using `private` properties and methods in JavaScript Objects or Classes.

+<a name="Symbols"></a>

+### Symbols

 In ES6 there is a new primitive type called Symbol which can be used to anonymize and privatize properties and methods.

 ```js
 const _radius = Symbol();